U.S. Citizenship for an Adopted Child

 If a child does not acquire citizenship from the original petitioning adoptive parents, they may still be eligible to acquire citizenship if later adopted by different U.S. citizen parents as long as the child meets all the requirements of INA 320, including requirements applicable to an adopted child under INA 101(b) with the new adoptive parents.

 If the adopted child does not qualify for a Certificate of Citizenship when being admitted to the U.S., you may still apply for one if your child satisfies the eligibility requirements.
 You must follow different processes to apply for a Certificate of Citizenship, depending on whether the adopted child resides inside or outside of the United States with the U.S. citizen parent.

-- The adopted child meets the definition of child under INA section 101(b)(1)(E), (F) or (G);
+- Meet the definition of child under INA section 101(b)(1)(E), (F) or (G);

 |How to Obtain a Certificate of Citizenship||

-The family may apply for a B-2 visa or other available nonimmigrant visa for the child to travel to the U.S. and must pay the required fee.
-A nonimmigrant visa is not needed if the child obtains an immigrant visa and is admitted as an LPR but will not be residing in the United States.
+You may apply for a B-2 visa or other available nonimmigrant visa for your child to travel to the United States.
+Your child will not need a nonimmigrant visa if the child obtained an immigrant visa and is admitted as an LPR but will not be residing in the United States.

 Children of Military Service Members and U.S. Government Employees

 Adopted children who meet the requirements of INA 101(b)(1)(E)(G) of U.S. service members or U.S. government employees, and certain children of their spouses, may automatically acquire citizenship under section 320 of the INA.
 This may include children of parents who are stationed and residing outside of the United States.
 For additional information on eligibility USCIS Policy Manual Volume 12, Part H, Children of U.S. Citizens, Chapter 4, Automatic Acquisition of Citizenship after Birth (INA 320).